Aidge quantization API#

 aidge_core.GraphView) – The GraphView containing the considered nodes.calibration_set (list of

-aidge_core.Tensor) – The input dataset, consisting of a list of input samples.use_cuda (bool) – Whether to use the CUDA backend for performing the inferences not.
+aidge_core.Tensor) – The input dataset, consisting of a list of input samples.verbose (bool) – Whether to print the clipping values or not.

 - Returns: